-The most straightforward view of the properties of linguistic inputs is that they are just linguistic inputs; so where they do not say anything (directly or indirectly) about decision properties they are not saying anything material about the user as a person.
-The non-decision properties of linguistic inputs are just properties of a participant in the interaction as such, and have no more personal individuality, as opposed to discourse individuality, than this (though this does not imply the discourse model is the user model; see also Sparck Jones 1988b and other papers in this issue of Computational Linguistics).
+The most straightforward view of linguistic inputs is that they are just linguistic inputs; so where they do not say anything (directly or indirectly) about decision properties they are not saying anything material about the user as a person.
+The non-decision properties of linguistic inputs are thus just properties of a participant in the interaction as such, and have no more personal individuality, as opposed to discourse individuality, than this.
+[Though this does not imply the discourse model is the user model; see also Sparck Jones 1988 and other papers in that issue of Computational Linguistics.]

+Thus as far as non-decision information is concerned, the user has no more personality than that given by the discourse itself.
 But this in turn has implications for agents.
 Where there is only an agent, and a non-human patient, the agent is simply the discourse participant, with no properties beyond his linguistic inputs apart from the decision information they convey.
 Where there is a human patient and the agent is the patient, the distinction between patient and agent roles beyond the patient's decision properties is submerged in the characteristics of the discourse participant.
-Where there is a distinct agent, the only viable position is that the linguistic properties of the discourse are all the agent's, so the patient has nothing but decision properties.
+Where there is a distinct agent, the only viable position is that the properties of the discourse, unless they are explicitly signalled as the patient's, are all the agent's, so the patient has nothing but decision properties.

-These conclusions do not necessarily imply that the linguistic inputs cannot convey factual or substantive information about the non-decision, and especially objective as opposed to subjective, properties of the user.
+These conclusions do not necessarily imply that the linguistic inputs cannot convey factual or substantive information about the non-decision, and even objective as well as subjective, properties of the user.
 They may do this.
 The point is rather that where this information is not manifestly referable to the patient, it must be assumed to be about the agent; and that in either case while it may be exploited by the system, it need not be, and as it is non-decision information it can should only be exploited with caution because it is not ordinarily connected in a well-founded way with other non-decision, or indeed decision, information.

 In practice, whatever the patient/agent relationship (since this could apply even where patient and agent are the same), it may be useful to build in an agent type model or stereotype or, if the application makes it appropriate, to allow for several types, perhaps with explicit checking for the relevant type at the beginning of the session.
 Agent typing of this sort would be used in a uniform way, for example to justify an assumed level of domain knowledge, with individuation only as called for by the linguistic input.
 (As noted in previous papers, an agent model of this kind may be important for system efficiency as well as effectiveness.)
 Thus though there is an independent agent model, it is strictly limited in relation to the modelling aims and assumptions with which I started, and so does not materially undermine the proposition that user modelling can be based on decision properties plus the user's inputs, and indeed should be, to avoid error.
-Indeed an agent type model of this kind could be regarded simply as part of the system's task specification.
+Indeed managing an agent type model of this kind could be regarded simply as part of the system's task specification.
 Certainly it is hard to imagine a system without some default assumptions about the agent built in, for example (in systems of the kind illustrated) that he knows English, is an adult, is not playing games.
 But the effect on interaction is uniform and is not particular to the individual user.